x0tiger/x0tiger.github.io/_posts/2025-05-25-Recon Bug Bounty.md

 ## 4. Conclusion

 Passive and active reconnaissance tools provide a robust framework for gathering information and identifying vulnerabilities.
 By combining these tools and analyzing their outputs carefully, testers can build a comprehensive picture of the target, increasing the chances of discovering security flaws.
-Subsequent chapters will discuss how to use this information to design ethical attacks and write effective bug bounty reports.
+Subsequent Blog will discuss how to use this information to design ethical attacks and write effective bug bounty reports.